 - By contrast, brains shaped by partnership parenting are drawn to leaders who empower others and champion peace, justice, and enabling people to develop fully and contribute to the common good.

 - Healthy democracy requires citizens who empathize with others, see issues from more than one angle, and conceptualize relationships of interdependence and mutuality.
 These capacities are fostered by partnership parenting.

-Make the economic and political case for investment in parents and early childhood:
+Make the scientific, economic and political case for investment in parents and early childhood:

 Download the Caring and Connected Parenting Guide, published by the Center for Partnership Studies

 Evolved Nest, founded by Darcia Narvaez, Professor of Psychology Emerita, Psychology Department, University of Notre Dame, focuses on parenting from conception to elderhood and the importance of community support for families.
 Evolved Nest is a project of KindredMedia.org.

 The Evolved Nest Nurtures the First Partnership Relationship, by Darcia Narvaez, PhD.